gae-ddong/Dev_Cataract/README.md

 ## Introduction

 This project aims to develop a classification model to determine the presence and severity of cataracts in dogs.
 Cataracts are a significant cause of vision impairment in dogs, making early detection and accurate diagnosis crucial.
 The goal is to extend this model into a web or app service for quick detection without needing to visit a veterinarian.
-This project is part of a team machine learning project at Ajou University.

 ### Team Member